 The more we understand about the mind, the more we realize how powerful our beliefs and thoughts are.
 Tools like hypnosis and meditation, which once seemed like whacky, woo woo practices, are now working their way into the mainstream.
 Doctors, CEOS, sports teams, and anyone who wants a mental edge, are all utilizing hypnosis to gain more control over their minds.

 Twenty years ago, I was asked by my prospective stop smoking and weight loss clients if they were going to leave my office barking like a dog after their hypnosis session.
 But now, most clients aren’t afraid of the process.
-In fact, they’re actually excited about the potential power a hypnosis session will give them over smoking.
+In fact, they’re actually excited about the potential power that a stop smoking hypnosis session will give them over smoking.

 Back when I smoked, there wasn’t stop smoking medications or e-cigarettes.
-I stopped over 23 years ago and I stopped with hypnosis.
+I stopped over 23 years ago and I stopped with quit smoking hypnotherapy.
 I used hypnosis to quit smoking before I became a hypnotherapist, and now it’s my life’s work to help people stop smoking.
 It’s my passion and my mission.
 I really believe that it’s not just about stopping smoking.
 It’s about opening a powerful door to your transformation into being your best self.

 If you’ve tried all of the other things and found that they weren’t successful for you, it really isn’t your fault.
-A lot of why we continue to smoke is really not the physical aspect of it.
+A lot of why we continue to smoke or vape is really not the physical aspect of it.
 You might be addicted to nicotine, that’s true, but the physical withdrawal from nicotine is a pretty mild process.

 When I smoked, I would put the patch on, but I still wanted to smoke.
 Even though I was getting all the nicotine I needed.
 You’ve probably noticed that yourself.
 I have clients who are very heavy smokers and work jobs where they spend 24-48 hours every week not smoking because their job demands that they don’t smoke for that length of time.
 They’re actually withdrawn from nicotine by the time they finish a shift.
 And they’re fine.
 But it’s the mental aspect of smoking that really drives us.